 Martin Luther King Jr. Day is observed on the third Monday of January every year but that day is not the same date every year.
 Dr. Martin Luther King Jr.’s birthday is actually on January 15, and he was born in the year 1929.

-Why Do we Celebrate Dr. Martin Luther King Jr. Day?
+Why Do We Celebrate Dr. Martin Luther King Jr. Day?

 It is honoring the achievements of a young African American Baptist minister who promoted the use of nonviolent means to end racial segregation.
-Dr. King was first gained national exposure when he led the Montgomery bus boycott in Montgomery, AL in 1955.
+Dr. King first gained national exposure when he led the Montgomery bus boycott in Montgomery, AL in 1955.
 He was by far, the most influential of African American civil rights leaders during the 1960s.
-His efforts directly led to the passage of Civil Rights Act, Voting Rights Act, and Fair Housing Act.
+His efforts directly led to the passage of the Civil Rights Act, Voting Rights Act, and Fair Housing Act.
 Dr. King was the youngest person to be awarded the Nobel Peace Prize in 1964.
-He was assassinated on April 4, 1968 in Memphis, TN.
+He was assassinated on April 4, 1968, in Memphis, TN.

 When Did Dr. Martin Luther King Jr. Day become a Federal Holiday?

-On November 2, 1983 President Ronald Reagan, a republican president, signed the bill into law.
+On November 2, 1983, President Ronald Reagan, a republican president, signed the bill into law.
 The holiday was observed for the first time on a nationwide basis on January 20, 1986.
-The bill also established the Martin Luther King Jr. Federal Holiday Commission to oversee observance of the holiday, and King’s widow, Coretta Scott King, was made a lifelong member by President George H.W.
+The bill also established the Martin Luther King Jr. Federal Holiday Commission to oversee the observance of the holiday, and King’s widow, Coretta Scott King, was made a lifelong member by President George H.W.
 Bush in May of 1989.

 How is Dr. Martin Luther King Jr. Day Celebrated?